KleKwi/sort_music/README.md

 # sort_music

-sour music files by putting in their artist folder.
+sort music files by putting in their artist folder.